-I am Sarah Morales, and thanks to my husband Emille’s unique line of work, we are travelling the world with our two-year-old, Kian.
+I am Sarah Morales, and thanks to my husband Emille’s unique line of work, we are travelling with our two-year-old Kian around the world.
 Until the end of last year, we worked very normal jobs and lived very normal lives in Las Vegas where Emille worked for Cirque Du Soleil on the Las Vegas Strip.

 On paper, we had what most would consider the American Dream.
 Our little family had a house, two cars, and we each had very stable jobs.
 But, we worked different shifts with different days off and realized we had fallen into a slump of merely passing Kian off back and forth as one work shift ended and the other began.
 We wanted more quality time together as a family and knew we needed to make a change.

 Emille took a different position and on January 1, 2017 packed up for London to join one of Cirque Du Soleil’s touring shows, Amaluna.
 Kian and I joined him slightly after and we haven’t looked back since!

 So far, we have traveled with our 2 year old to many of the best international places to travel with toddlers including UK, Austria, Italy, Paraguay, Uruguay, and Brazil.
 In the next 6 months we will add Argentina, Chile, Peru, Ecuador and Columbia to that list.

 We live on the road with our 2 year old, moving cities every 6 weeks or so.
 We are housed in hotels or apartments, sometimes with an in-suite kitchen and sometimes with simply a common room with a microwave.
 We are allotted 4 suitcases each that the company transports for us, anything else we have to move on our own.

-Depending on the cities, sometimes we have a few days to a week off once we reach a new city, sometimes Emille starts work the day we arrive.
+Depending on the cities, sometimes we have a few days to a week off once we reach a new city, but sometimes Emille starts work the day we arrive.
 There are definitely challenges to life on the road, but we figure them out as they come and wouldn’t change it for the world.